This is a sponsored post. All opinions are 100% my own.

 What I learned from testing out a new mobile plan: Just because you pay more doesn’t always mean you’re getting better service.
 T-Mobile charges me $80 per month while Tello Mobile charges me $19.
 I got the same coverage with both phones in my city.
 I went out to different locations in my town and tested both phone plans.
 They got the same exact service.

 Tello’s mission is to eliminate overpriced wireless plans.
 They have NO contract or fees, flexible plans starting at $5 to $39, and unlimited text in any plan.

-Tello uses Sprint’s nationwide coverage which is ranked 4th in best cell phone coverage in the U.S. If you live in the middle of nowhere, you may have trouble finding service, but people who live in urban areas won’t have trouble.
+Tello provides 4GLTE/5G nationwide coverage.
+If you live in the middle of nowhere, you may have trouble finding service, but people who live in urban areas won’t have trouble.